kiote/resomate/README.md

 we can just organize "streaming" as described here: http://www.heidislab.com/tutorials/audio-streaming-with-raspberry-pi-zero-w-and-adafruits-i2s-mic

+## what has to be installed on raspberry

+pulseaudio: `sudo apt-get install alsa-base pulseaudio`

+vlc:

 ## what works so far

 ### audio recording to wav file